 You could prepare for it by acquiring as much knowledge as possible with regard to team-work.
 Becoming a team player also involves developing interpersonal skills.
 You could do this by reading self-help books, taking online courses etc. Regardless of whether you get the job or not, developing team skills really help you in becoming a well-rounded person.

 Every team needs a team-leader and employers are always in search of such an individual.
 Guess what?
 That individual could very well be you!
 Potential employers, during placement look for leadership qualities in a candidate.
-Now that we have established that leadership qualities are mostly made than born, there’s no reason to say that you can’t become a leader in the future.
+Leadership qualities are not something you’re born with rather it is something you learn along the way.
+Hence, there’s no reason to say that you can’t become a leader in the future.
 Try and be more assertive in your everyday life to cultivate leadership skills that will serve you well in life!

 This is one of the most important attributes to have with regard to landing you a job.
 Now confidence can take many forms in a workplace.
 It can come down to making persuasive presentations whenever necessary; it could be having leadership skills etc. If you’re aware of your strengths and weakness, then confidence comes easily to you.
 However, if for some reason you’re low on self-esteem, then you’ve got to fake it till you make it!
 So, presenting a confident exterior can go a long way in getting you that dream job.
 Apart from this, you ought to work on your confidence in the long run.